cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 ## Next Steps

-Our immediate next steps for Week 2 are:
+Our immediate next steps for Week 3 are:

-- Implement database schema and entity models using TypeORM
-- Create initial user authentication module with JWT support
+- Implement user authentication module with JWT support
-- Begin setting up Slack OAuth integration
+- Begin Slack OAuth integration setup
-- Develop the core database entities and relationships
+- Start development of the user management module with CRUD operations

 We'll continue to provide weekly updates on our progress through blog posts.